pixelbin-io/pixelbin-csharp-sdk/README.md

     {
         async void Main(string[] args)
         {
-            // Create a config with you API_TOKEN PixelbinConfig config = new PixelbinConfig(
+            // Create a config with your API_TOKEN PixelbinConfig config = new PixelbinConfig(
                 new Dictionary<string, string>() {
                     { "domain", "https://api.pixelbin.io" },